Dynamical Inference from Polarized Light Curves of Sagittarius A*: Discussion

 On April 3rd, 2017, polarized light curves in 85.3-89.3 GHz and 97.3-101.3 GHz were also recorded as a part of GMVA+ALMA observations of \sgra \citep{Issaoun2019}.
 The light curves were reduced and published in \citet{Wielgus+2024}.
-We plot and quote values for the highest frequency sub-band at 100.3 GHz, which should be the least affected by Faraday effects, but we verify consistent (negative) results in the 3 other sub-bands.
-Visualized in \autoref{fig:86}, curves did not exhibit obvious looping behavior by eye.
-Indeed, repeating the analysis of \autoref{sec:light_curves} on these data, we obtain $\Omega_{QU} = -1.1 \pm 2.1 \ \mathrm{deg}\,\mathrm{t_g}^{-1}$ and $f_{CW}$ of $54\% \pm 4 \%$.
-That is, although there are hints of clockwise motion, our methodology yields a $Q-U$ loop speed consistent with 0 within our systematic error bars.
-Compared to 230 GHz, we expect the innermost regions to be more obscured due to increased optical depth, and larger Faraday rotation at this frequency may further corrupt the signal.
-There is also less usable data at 86-100 GHz than at 230 GHz; continued monitoring may allow us to uncover hints of dynamics in longer datasets.
+In \autoref{fig:86}, we plot and quote values for the highest frequency sub-band at 100.3 GHz, which should be the least affected by Faraday effects.
+By eye, the data appear to exhibit a global counter-clockwise loop.
+However, such global loops are not necessarily detected by our method, since we integrate only the local curvature without assuming continuity between scans.